-Olive Chance, guided by Cadence, Atienna, and Werner, and aided by Claire, has managed to gather evidence proving that the arrested Trystan Carter is not the one behind the assassination attempt through the use of a vitae spectrophotometer.
-All he needs to do is find the right moment to present the evidence—the three samples—to the king and queen, but…
+Olive Chance, guided by Cadence, Atienna, and Werner, and aided by Claire, managed to gather evidence proving that the arrested Trystan Carter was not the one behind the assassination attempt through the use of a vitae spectrophotometer.
+All he needed to do now was find the right moment to present the evidence—the three samples—to the king and queen, but…

 New Ram City, Aries

 Olive’s walk back to the royal palace was oddly filled with thoughts of Maria.
 He could only faintly see her in his mind’s eye.
 In a dark and dim cell with hands cuffed in chains, Maria sat without a smile.
 The very sight of her was unnerving.
 Betrayal must hurt.

 When Olive finally made it back to the palace, he was greeted by Samuel and another guard.

 “Your Highness!”
 Samuel exclaimed.
 “Where have you been?”

 “The king and queen request your presence immediately.”